 The girl stirred and mewled but didn't wake.
 Tristan kept her on his chest and gently brushed away the dirty blonde curls from her face.
 She had a pretty face, full pale pink lips, high cheeks, full lashes and a ghostly white complexion.
 There was a darkish scar on her chin that clashed with her feminine beauty.

 He adjusted her in his lap and realized how small she really was.
 Her elbows were so bony she could kill someone with a good jab.
 He could count her ribs just from her leaning against him.
 He hadn't even seen a slave this small before.
-Though oddly enough she had small bump on her stomach, he wasn't sure if it was a baby or just fat.
+Though oddly enough she had small bump on her stomach, he wasn't sure if it was a baby or her organs.
 He moved her again so she was lying on her stomach and wrapped his arms around her but was more careful than normal, fearful he would break her.

 The day dragged on as they continued their journey.
 Tristan's stomach grumbled, protesting its emptiness and Tristan scowled.
 There was a yell from outside the wagon and the girl woke with a fright.
 Tristan held her gently to his chest and took her chin in his hand and made her look at him.